The Racket is a 1928 silent film directed by Lewis Milestone, starring Thomas Meighan and Louis Wolheim, and produced by Howard Hughes.

 - The Faceless / No Name Given: The "Old Man", who is boss of the corrupt city government, is not named and is shown only from behind.
 It's not even clear whether he's the mayor or some other political officeholder or a political boss.

 - Fourth Date Marriage: Joe and Helen get engaged in an extremely short amount of time.
-Reality Ensues when they break up in prison after Joe leaves her high and dry locked up with the other women.
+The predictable happens as they break up in prison after Joe leaves her high and dry locked up with the other women.